bsamaha/conversational_resume_app/README.md

 5. **Containerization:**
    - Docker containerizes both backend and frontend, ensuring a consistent runtime environment across different setups.

+## Advanced RAG Techniques

+The CRPC implements several advanced Retrieval-Augmented Generation (RAG) techniques to enhance the quality and relevance of AI responses:

+### High-Quality Document Embeddings

+The system utilizes several sophisticated techniques to improve document embeddings:

+1. **Context-Enhanced Document Representation**
+   - Each document chunk is enriched with metadata before embedding
+   - Section headers and document structure are incorporated into the vector representation
+   - This helps the model understand both content and context, improving retrieval precision

+2. **Advanced Entity Extraction**
+   - Specialized parsing extracts entities like dates, locations, skills, and organizations
+   - These entities are stored as metadata, enabling more precise filtering
+   - Pattern recognition identifies key professional experiences and qualifications

+3. **Optimized Vector Similarity**
+   - Cosine similarity is used for semantic matching between queries and documents
+   - This approach focuses on directional similarity rather than magnitude
+   - Results in more semantically accurate retrieval for professional context questions

+### Efficient Processing Pipeline

+1. **Intelligent Document Chunking**
+   - Markdown-aware splitting preserves the hierarchical structure of resume documents
+   - Chunks maintain headings and relevant context, preserving the relationship between sections
+   - Overlap strategy ensures concepts that cross chunk boundaries are properly represented

+2. **Batch Processing with Rate Limiting**
+   - Documents are processed in optimized batches to balance throughput and API limitations
+   - Built-in rate limiting prevents throttling issues when processing larger document sets
+   - Improves reliability and cost-effectiveness of the embedding generation process

+3. **Robust Error Handling**
+   - Comprehensive validation ensures type compatibility with the vector database
+   - Lists and complex types are properly converted to database-compatible formats
+   - Ensures consistent performance without metadata-related failures

+### Query Enhancement

+1. **Query Classification and Expansion**
+   - Incoming queries are classified by type (e.g., technical expertise, career history)
+   - Retrieval parameters are adjusted based on query classification
+   - Enables more relevant document retrieval for different question types

+2. **Similarity Threshold Filtering**
+   - Retrieved documents are filtered by minimum similarity score
+   - Prevents irrelevant information from being included in the context
+   - Improves response quality by focusing only on highly relevant content

+These techniques collectively transform a basic RAG system into a sophisticated retrieval engine that captures the nuanced relationships in professional documents, enabling more accurate, contextually relevant responses to user inquiries.

 ## API Endpoints